Fascia more than myofascia!

 By Robbert van Amstel & Karl Noten

-Fascia is a specialized connective tissue type and is most often misplaced as synonym for connective tissue, simple because it is not known that it is a general name for various phenotypes structures like the stratum membranosum, deep fascia, epi-peri-endomysium, capsules, and ligaments.
+Fascia is a specialized connective tissue sheat and is most often misplaced as synonym for connective tissue, simple because it is not known that it is a general name for various phenotypes structures like the stratum membranosum, deep fascia, epi-peri-endomysium, capsules, and ligaments which are interfascial linked.
 Better said, it is a fascial network which consists of different fasciae.
 A fascia is a sheath of connective tissue that forms beneath the skin to attach, enclose, and separate not only muscles, but also bones, nerves, blood vessels, and organs.
 Each fascia within this network consists of a unique extracellular matrix that determines the fascial biomechanical content.
 This biomechanical content is expressed in viscoelasticity.
 The viscoelastic property of fascia determines the stiffness and thereby the resistance to stress.
 Take these elements into account, and you will see that fascia isn’t that vague, though, it should be classified into 1) a fascia and 2) the fascial system (Schleip et al., 2019).
 Besides the ‘ more known’ myofascia we also have to mind the superficial fascia, deep fascia, and arthrofascia working together in human movements.
 These are important clinical factors in an arthro-myofascial approach (Noten & van Amstel 2021) for clinicians and physiotherapists.
 See picture 1.

 by Robbert van Amstel & Karl Noten